Canada's Balance of International Payments

 A significant number of data sources are used to compile Canada's Balance of International Payments.

-- Citizenship & Immigration Canada (revenues for issuing migrant permits to non-residents)
+- Immigration, Refugees and Citizenship Canada (revenues for issuing migrant permits to non-residents)

 - National Defence (revenues from other countries for the use of Canadian military equipments)

 - Bank of Canada (geographical distribution of assets and liabilities of Canadian banks; official international reserves)

 - Global Affairs Canada (transfer payments and contracts with Canadian service providers, expenses from Canadian embassies abroad)